 Some of the pages that Ron and I found said

 mscomctl.ocxrequired that VB 6 be installed.
 Neither Ron nor I had VB 6 installed so that seems to be bogus advice.

 The mysteries abound:

-Why did my Windows PCs have the registry key/value and why didn't Ron's it?
-I checked a Windows PC I use that I use for email/Teams/admin work (no development tools installed) and it did not have the key--so it seems like something dev-related put the key there at some point.
+Why did my Windows PCs have the registry key/value and why didn't Ron's have it?
+I checked a Windows PC that I use for email/Teams/admin work (no development tools installed) and it did not have the key--so it seems like something dev-related put the key there at some point.

 If something dev-related added the key, why didn't Ron's dev installs (AVR 5.0 and the OCX) add the key?